tushar12uc/Color-Detection-Task-1---Basic/README.md

 # Color-Detection-Task-1---Basic
-color detection is an excellent data analytics project and an interactive application that will accurately identify the color in an image
+Color detection is an engaging data analytics project that leverages an interactive application to accurately identify and name colors in an image, providing practical insights and enhancing user experience.